LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Facility types must match those used in infrastructure_file.
 When used, subtype_times_file overwrites any facility-specific times present in infrastructure_file.

-### consider_operator

-**Data type:** Boolean

-**Default input:** False

-**Description:** A binary True/False to activate the operator module (also called the 'natural repair rate').
-The operator is intended to represent natural leak detection and repair processes that occur at a facility that are independent of a formal LDAR program.
-If set to False, only the LDAR programs can find and repair leaks.
-If True, an operator visits each facility at a regular interval (typically, every Monday) and periodically finds leaks and tags them for repair (they then enter repair queue in the same manner as for any leak detected by LDAR).
-The operator probability of detection is a function of several variables, is calculated automatically, and is explained in Fox et al. (2020).

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Ultimately, leak production rate (LPR) and natural repair rate (NRR) processes remain poorly understood but can greatly impact modeling results.
-No clear set of rules or guidance exists for how to navigate LPR and NRR.
-We recommend that the operator module be used with care and that a range of results be simulated under different assumptions to understand the impact of any assumptions surrounding LPR and NRR.
-For a nuanced discussion of this topic, see Fox et al. (2020).

-#### max_det_op

-**Data type:** Numeric

-**Default input:** 0

-**Description:** A numerical scalar ranging from 0 to 1 that increases the relative probability that operators will detect large leaks.
-Although it makes intuitive sense that an operator would be more likely to hear/smell/see a large leak and would be more likely to care about it for safety and economic reasons, there exists no empirical data to guide the operator detection curve.

-**Notes on acquisition:** As of January 2021 (time of writing), no data exists to help parameterize how likely operators are to find large vs. small leaks.
-Ultimately, controlled release testing should be performed to understand typical probability of detection ranges for the human senses (AVO).

-**Notes of caution:** This is currently a made-up technique that is not grounded in empirical data.
-Another problem is that it simply adds to the probability of high leaks being detected, but does not lower the probability for small leaks.

-#### operator_strength

-**Data type:** Numeric

-**Default input:** 1

-**Description:** A numerical scalar that adjusts the probability of detection of the operator.
-At zero, the probability of detection becomes zero, while at 1, it is maximized.
-Values above 1 are probably unnecessary and are not advisable in most circumstances.
-The purpose of this parameter is to linearly and easily adjust the impact of the operator to test a range of operator strengths (e.g., test from 0 to 1 at increments of 0.1).

 #### consider_venting

 **Data type:** Boolean